tschutter/recipes/r/high_altitude_sourdough_bread.md

 - 20 grams salt
 - 50 grams warm water

-*Activate Preferment (overnight)*
+*Activate Pre-ferment (overnight)*

-Mix the sourdough starter with 100 grams of warm water and 100 grams of bread flour to create the the preferment (levain).
+Mix the sourdough starter with 100 grams of warm water and 100 grams of bread flour to create the the pre-ferment (levain).
 Cover and leave on the counter overnight.
-If the environment is cold and/or dry, then keep the preferment in the microwave with a small bowl of boiled water.
+If the environment is cold and/or dry, then keep the pre-ferment in the microwave with a small bowl of boiled water.

 *Make Dough (10 minutes)*

-In a large pot, combine the preferment with 650 grams of warm water.
+In a large pot, combine the pre-ferment with 650 grams of warm water.
-Using your hand, incorporate the preferment a bit by squeezing it through your fingers.
+Using your hand, incorporate the pre-ferment a bit by squeezing it through your fingers.

 Add 800 grams of bread flour and 100 grams of whole wheat flour.
 Mix